Skip to main content

 Day 12- self help.

+One thing I am currently working on; I was crippled with the disease of punctuality; showing up on time, sometimes before.
 I call it a "disease" because that is what it was, it had completely overtaken my sanity.
 Being late was unacceptable.
-I took pride in showing up on time, sometimes even before and I
+I took pride in showing up on time, sometimes even before and I expected nothing less from my children.

 Neither I nor my children have ever been late for anything.
 They never missed the school bus because they were late.
 I often dragged them to parties or social events where we would be the only ones present for hours before anyone else appeared.

-anxiety that accompanied my relentless pursuit of perfection.
+It was during these moments of waiting, of feeling out of place and overwhelmed, that I began to question the importance I placed on punctuality, the stress and anxiety that accompanied my relentless pursuit of perfection.
 What I once considered a gift ended up being a flaw.
 Getting three children ready and reaching a social event on time was totally not worth the anxiety and the anger I was putting myself and the family through.
 Realized it a little late but working on it.

 Of course, I did not practice any of those things, it was easier to preach.
 I was a hypocrite.
 But I am slowly unlearning my behavior.
-I have started setting some some really short, simple daily goals for myself, focusing on what I can achieve rather than dwelling on what I can not.
+I have started setting some really short, simple daily goals for myself, focusing on what I can achieve rather than dwelling on what I can not.
 It will all be ok.
 I am learning to forgive myself for my past hypocrisy and striving to let go of the things beyond my control.

 My mental health has become my priority, and I am unlearning old habits and accepting new ways of thinking.
 It is ok to be imperfect, the world will still go on.
 It's a work in progress.